Science Technology and Research

 Small Modular Reactor (SMR)

 The DOE’s NuScale SMR $1.8 billion facility will house the world’s first Small Modular Reactor, the future of nuclear energy.
-The projects is slated to go online as soon as 20204.
+The project is slated to go online as soon as 2024.

 U.S. Navy Naval Reactors Facility

-The Center for Advanced Energy Research (“CAES”) is a research and educational consortium between Boise State University, Idaho State University, the University of Idaho, the University of Wyoming, and the Idaho National Laboratory.
+The Center for Advanced Energy Studies (“CAES”) is a research and educational consortium between Boise State University, Idaho State University, the University of Idaho, the University of Wyoming, and the Idaho National Laboratory.

-CAES boasts a laboratory that contains a four-walled 3D computer assisted virtual environment, or CAVE, that allows scientists and engineers to literally walk into their data and examine it.
+CAES boasts a laboratory containing a four-walled 3D computer assisted virtual environment, or CAVE, which allows scientists and engineers to literally walk into their data and examine it.
 CAES also houses an IQ-station and a portable 3D system.

 Idaho Cleanup Project